 Since we’ll be making admission decisions in the spring before your final IB results are available, we’ll be asking you to arrange for your IB Anticipated Grades to be sent from your school to UBC prior to March 15.
 We’ll also require your official final IB results so it is important that you provide the IB Organization with your consent to release your results to UBC once they are available.

 Do this right away after you’ve applied to UBC’s Okanagan campus so you don’t forget.
 Your IB Diploma Coordinator can assist you with these steps.

-Please note: If you are a B.C. student following the IBDP, you do not need to fill out the “IB Anticipated Grades” form.
-Your grades will be relayed to the Admissions Office directly from your student’s IB coordinator.
+Please note: IB Diploma students at a Canadian high school do not need to fill out the “IB Anticipated Grades” form.
+Your grades will be relayed to the UBC Admissions office directly from your IB coordinator.

 - Anticipated IB Grades for UBC

 - 360 KB PDF